 Are you a hardworking and dedicated research professional interested in being part of breakthrough Research?

-Principal Investigator, Caroline Jefferies, PhD is searching for a Research Associate II to join the team!
+Principal Investigator, Costas Anastassiou, PhD is searching for a Research Associate II to join the team!

-The Jefferies Lab seeks a Research Associate II with an interest in performing routine and increasingly complex laboratory tasks and procedures.
-The RA II will develop technical expertise in one or more areas relevant to research projects and will participate in research activities involving all aspects of the research process, to include, but not limited to; investigation, technical, testing/validation of results, and report findings.
-The Associate will perform a variety of routine experimental protocols and procedures to support the objectives of laboratory research projects.
-The incumbent will observe and comply with safety standards and procedures, assist in preparation of data for publication and/or presentation at scholarly meetings, and assist in general laboratory maintenance.
+Working under direct supervision provided by the Principal Investigator and other Research Scientists and staff, you will perform routine and increasingly complex laboratory tasks and procedures and develops technical expertise in one or more areas relevant to research projects.
+You will also participate in research activities involving all aspects of the research process, to include, but not limited to - investigation, technical, testing/validation of results, and report findings.
+This position performs a variety of routine experimental protocols and procedures to support the objectives of laboratory research projects.
+This role will observe and comply with safety standards and procedures, assist in preparation of data for publication and/or presentation at scholarly meetings, and assist in general laboratory maintenance.
 This position does not have supervisory responsibilities.

 Primary Duties and Responsibilities:

 Keeps accurate and detailed records of experiments and results and helps in identifying and troubleshooting of unexpected results.